-Evaluation: The developed lot within the existing subdivision is served by private septic, and will not impact the capacity of the City's sanitary sewer system.
+Evaluation: The developed lot within the existing subdivision is served by existing connections to the City's wastewater system.
+It will not impact the capacity of the City's sanitary sewer system.

 Solid Waste Impacts

 Table 7.
 Solid Waste Impacts